 Penn State Beaver is the perfect place to complete your degree.

-Please Note: If you are currently unemployed and have completed two years of appropriate and transferable courses to complete a degree completion program, you are encouraged to register with Career Link.
-Visit www.cwds.pa.gov.
+Please note: If you are currently unemployed and have completed two years of appropriate and transferable courses to complete a degree completion program, you're encouraged to register with Career Link by visiting www.cwds.pa.gov.

-Penn State Beaver is approved to provide the Bachelor of Science in Information Sciences and Technology degree, the Bachelor of Science in Business Administration degree, the Bachelor of Arts and the Bachelor of Science in Psychology degree.
+Penn State Beaver is approved to provide the Bachelor of Science in Information Sciences and Technology degree; the Bachelor of Science in Business Administration degree; and the Bachelor of Arts and the Bachelor of Science in Psychology degree.

 Choose from the following degree completion programs: